jvmls/RPG-notes/Strahd aos Sabados.md

 - Not much is know but the earlier guess of a city that is from gold seems to be incorrect
 - A lot of mysterious things happened from animals attacking us randomly to undead creatures in the middle of the city (also attacked us)
 - must learn more about this city
+- Seems like the city has been attacked
+- Basically no one in the streets
+- A lot of fog

 ## Briskin the Doll Maker: